8 Steps for Parents Completing the FAFSA® Form

 Go to fafsa.gov to be taken to the FAFSA home page, and then select “Start New Form.”

 You’ll be directed to log in to your StudentAid.gov account.
-Once you’re logged in, you’ll be taken to the next page, where you will see two options.
-If you’re starting the FAFSA form on behalf of your child, choose “Parent.”
+Once you’re logged in, you’ll be asked to select who is starting the FAFSA form.
+If you’re starting the FAFSA form on behalf of your child, select “Parent.”

 Avoid an incomplete FAFSA® form.
 Even if you start the form on behalf of your child, they still need to enter the form to complete the student sections, provide their consent and approval, and sign the form.